-Theme Control Measures Additional Actions

-(What precautions are in place)

-organisation All internal doors (including classroom) will be left open to minimise the requirement to touch handles and school ventilation systems set to normal operating mode.
-Routine cleaning will take place throughout the day for common touch points such as bannisters All air condition units to be switched to fresh air only, if not possible turned off and a notice put up to stop them being used A one-way system will be implemented in the main school corridors and stairs to prevent the year bubbles from crossing paths with each other, this will be indicated by signs and upheld by staff Teacher area at the front of the class is clearly marked if required by staff Desks are kept clear apart from resources required for the lesson Staff member allocated to teach the class, where possible (this should be on most occasions) should be ready in the class with the door open Students will walk straight into all classrooms for all lessons and use hand sanitiser and sit where directed by staff Fresh air ventilation plant to run continuously in rooms with no window (Main Hall, drama studio and music room) Students to wipe down any ICT equipment used Staff should endeavour to maintain social distance (2M) between students and other staff Use of staff rooms and other social areas should be kept to a minimum by staff, large gatherings of staff should be avoided Fire evacuation muster points will move, Year 11 and 10 on the top field and Year 9, 8 and 7 on the bottom field, a drill will take place early in the term Cleaning provisions in each classroom to disinfect resources if necessary, such as for keyboards Spray bottles and disposable cloth and wipes available as necessary Resources to be cleaned between use as required Staff should not use textbooks with students in lessons where other students will use the same resources within 48 hours.
-Use classroom screens to display resources where possible Textbook pages should be photocopied if absolutely essential but keep to a minimum due to cost Once students are in the room, leave the door open to allow air flow and ventilation Classrooms to be cleaned at the end of the day and more frequently at the discretion of staff and students if required Addendum to evacuation policy written to take account of new points New muster points and signage to them will be in place for September
+Circulation areas Addendum to evacuation policy written to Site staff will manually open windows and doors in canteen area etc and monitor in line with outside weather conditions take account of new points New muster points and signage to them will be in place for September Internal seal rooms (rooms without windows) para or soperime.
+Site team to ensure ventilation plant is running on fresh air and to be enabled an hour before occupancy.
+(Main Hall, drama studio and music room) During cold winter months it is acceptable to use recirculated air to heat the fresh air heat exchanger to prevent ventilation units tripping out under frost conditions.
+Minimum fresh air settings must be in operation.
+A one-way system will be implemented in the main school corridors and stairs to prevent the year bubbles from crossing paths with each other, this will be indicated by signs and upheld by staff Teacher area at the front of the class is clearly marked if required by staff Desks are kept clear apart from resources required for the lesson Staff member allocated to teach the class, where possible (this should be on most occasions) should be ready in the class with the door open Students will walk straight into all classrooms for all lessons and use hand sanitiser and sit where directed by staff Students to wipe down any ICT equipment used Staff should endeavour to maintain social distance (2M) between students and other staff Use of staff rooms and other social areas should be kept to a minimum by staff, large gatherings of staff should be avoided Fire evacuation muster points will move, Year 11 and 10 on the top field and Year 9, 8 and 7 on the bottom field, a drill will take place early in the term Classroom Year bubbles will move around the school following the one-way system, if two Classroom format to be choice of teacher but Organisation different half-year groups are within a department, the leaving can be staggered to prevent mixing must support social distancing where possible and face forward